africanmoose/digitalgarden/src/site/notes/1x - References/11 Notes/11.02 Quotes/The continued existence of complex interactive systems depends upon preventing the maximisation of any variable - Bateson.md

 ---
-{"dg-publish":true,"permalink":"/1x-references/11-notes/11-02-quotes/the-continued-existence-of-complex-interactive-systems-depends-upon-preventing-the-maximisation-of-any-variable-bateson/","title":"The continued existence of complex interactive systems depends upon preventing the maximisation of any variable - Bateson","noteIcon":""}
+{"dg-publish":true,"permalink":"/1x - References/11 Notes/11.02 Quotes/The continued existence of complex interactive systems depends upon preventing the maximisation of any variable - Bateson/","title":"The continued existence of complex interactive systems depends upon preventing the maximisation of any variable - Bateson","noteIcon":""}
 ---